-One of the greatest biologists of the 20th century, John Maynard Smith, will be remembered for his contributions to genetics and evolutionary biology, and by the BHA as a very distinguished supporter of Humanism.
+One of the greatest biologists of the 20th century, John Maynard Smith, will be remembered for his contributions to genetics and evolutionary biology, and by the BHA as a Patron of Humanism.

 He was deeply committed to his work and to making scientific ideas accessible, and inspired many younger scientists.
 He continued writing and research well after normal retirement age, publishing his last book, Animal Signals , the year before he died.
 He will also be remembered for his good humour and for the affection he inspired amongst colleagues and students.